segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/sendgrid/index.md

 If you're getting an "Invalid Credentials" error when setting up the SendGrid source, send a direct ping to the [SendGrid Marketing Campaigns API](https://sendgrid.com/docs/API_Reference/Web_API_v3/Marketing_Campaigns/campaigns.html) to test if you're using the correct credentials.

 Make sure you whitelist the Segment IP addresses on Sendgrid.
-[Contact our team](https://segment.com/help/contact/) for the list of IP addresses to whitelist.
+[Contact Segment](https://segment.com/help/contact/) for the list of IP addresses to whitelist.